Is Online Sports Betting Legal in Minnesota?

 The Current Online Sports Betting Situation in Minnesota

 PASPA, the nationwide ban on sports betting that was introduced in 1992, was finally repealed in May 2018.

-Sports betting is a multi-billion dollar industry, and with PASPA out of the way it means that each state government has the opportunity create their own legal sports betting market within their own jurisdiction.
+Sports betting is a multi-billion dollar industry, and with PASPA out of the way, it means that each state government has the opportunity to create their own legal sports betting market within their own jurisdiction.

 Since that date, states across the US have been scrambling to introduce legislation to legalize sports betting.
 A growing group of states has already started accepting legal wagers on sports.
 Minnesota is making preparations to go the same direction.

 The main force behind the movement towards legalized sports betting is Rep. Pat Garofalo.
 A keen sports betting fan himself, Garofalo has been vocal in his support for legalization but had repeatedly stated that any bill would require both flexibility and consensus among legislators.